Hierosoft/linux-preinstall/doc/MATE/readme.md

 # MATE

+MATE is a relatively light desktop environment (DE) and is a continuation of GNOME 2.
+With a few tweaks, you can have modern and popular features and keep the advantages.

+## Lightweight Desktop Environments
-MATE is a low-resource desktop environment (DE) and seems to handle low-memory situations well (when other applications are taking up resources).
+MATE seems to handle low-memory situations well (when other applications are taking up resources).
 I used to get a hard freeze every so often in Xfce (in all recent versions in the past few years).
 GNU OOM killer daemon doesn't seem to be enough for Xfce--The situation is fatal before the daemon can step in.
 There are ways to configure the OOM killer daemon further, but I haven't gone that far.
 I recommend nohang either way, since I haven't proven for sure MATE fixes all of the issues as I also upgraded my RAM around then.

-nohang: I know nohang basically solved the issue with Xfce though it isn't very comforting since maybe if I don't click "yes" to terminate processes maybe it would hang.
-Something similar is built into Windows (a low memory warning with an option or eventual requirement to terminate large processes).
-I consider nohang or something like it a necessity for using a computer for any sort of work, or in general, anything you don't want to lose (the same rule of thumb that applies to backup frequency).
-The nohang package is available on several distros and more information is at the nohang repo.
+## Prevent Freezing on Low Memory
+Mate is pretty good but [nohang](../nohang.md) is still advisable.

 ## Suggested Configuration